What Is ASN? Introduction To Autonomous System Numbers

 First introduced in 2007, the 4-byte/32-bit autonomous system number format greatly increased the number of ASNs available to network operators.
 With 4 bytes, there are 4,294,967,296 ASNs (0 to 4294967295).

-This greatly increases the possible number of networks that can get ASNs.
+This increases the possible number of networks that can get ASNs.
 In theory, the 4-byte ASNs should satisfy global demand for the foreseeable future.

-Of the 2-byte ASNs, IANA reserves 1,023 (the 64512-65534 block) for private use.
-Of the 4-byte ASNs, it reserves 94,967,295 numbers (the 4200000000-4294967294 block) for private use.
+Of the 2-byte ASNs, IANA reserves 1,023 (the 64512-65534 block) and of the 4-byte ASNs – 94,967,295 numbers (the 4200000000-4294967294 block) for private use.

 While IANA is responsible for assigning all ASNs, anyone hoping to obtain an ASN must apply to the relevant Regional Internet Registry.
 RIRs are organizations that manage internet resources and internet number assignments for specific areas of the world.